-Ransomware infections were initially limited to Russia, but its popularity and profitable business model soon found its way to other countries across Europe.
+Ransomware infections were initially limited to Russia, but due to ransomware’s popularity and profitable business model, it soon found its way to other countries across Europe.
 By March 2012, Trend Micro observed a continuous spread of ransomware infections across Europe and North America.
-Similar to TROJ_RANSOM.BOV, this new wave of ransomware displayed a notification page supposedly from the victim’s local police agency instead of the typical ransom note (discussed more thoroughly in the section titled “The Rise of Reveton and Police Ransomware”).
+Similar to TROJ_RANSOM.BOV, this new wave of ransomware displayed a notification page (supposedly from the victim’s local police agency) instead of the typical ransom note (discussed more thoroughly in the section titled “The Rise of Reveton and Police Ransomware”).

-During this period, different tactics were being used to spread ransomware.
-A case in 2012 involved a popular French confectionary shop’s website that was compromised to serve TROJ_RANSOM.BOV.
-This watering hole tactic resulted in widespread infections in France and Japan, where the shop also had significant fan bases.
-It is also worth noting that instead of the usual ransom note, TROJ_RANSOM.BOV displayed a fake notice from the French police agency Gendarmerie Nationale.
+During this period, different tactics were used to spread ransomware.
+A case in 2012 involved the website of a popular French confectionary that was compromised to serve TROJ_RANSOM.BOV.
+This watering hole tactic resulted in widespread infections both in France and Japan, where the shop also had significant fan bases.
+It is also worth noting that instead of the usual ransom note, TROJ_RANSOM.BOV displayed a fake notice from the French police agency, Gendarmerie Nationale.

 Reveton is a ransomware type that impersonates law enforcement agencies.
-Known as Police Ransomware or Police Trojans, these malware are notable for showing a notification page purportedly from the victim’s local law enforcement agency, informing them that they were caught doing an illegal or malicious activity online.
+Known as “police ransomware” or “police trojans,” these malware are notable for showing a notification page purportedly from the victim’s local law enforcement agency.
+This page informs them that they were caught doing an illegal or malicious activity online.

 In 2012, different types of Reveton variants were seen exhibiting new techniques.
-During the latter part of that year, Trend Micro reported on variants that played an audio recording using the victim’s native language, and another one bearing a fake digital certificate.
+In the latter part of the same year, Trend Micro reported on variants that played an audio recording using the victim’s native language, as well as another variant that used a fake digital certificate.

 Further research revealed that a spam campaign was behind the CryptoLocker infections.
-The spammed messages contained malicious attachments belonging to TROJ_UPATRE, a malware family characterized by its small file size and simple downloading function.
-It downloads a ZBOT variant, which then downloads the CryptoLocker malware.
+The spammed messages contained malicious attachments that belonged to TROJ_UPATRE, a malware family characterized by its small file size and simple downloading function — it downloads a ZBOT variant, which then downloads the CryptoLocker malware.

-Near the end of 2013, a new variant of CryptoLocker emerged —with propagation routines.
+Near the end of 2013, a new variant of CryptoLocker emerged — this time, with propagation routines.
 This variant, detected as WORM_CRILOCK.A, can spread via removable drives, a routine unheard of in other CRILOCK variants.
 This means that the malware can easily spread compared to other variants.
-The new variant doesn’t rely on downloader malware like CRILOCK to infect systems; rather, it pretends to be an activator for software used on peer-to-peer (P2P) file sharing sites.
-Technical differences have led some researchers to believe this malware was produced by a copycat.
+Additionally, it does not rely on downloader malware like CRILOCK to infect systems; rather, it pretends to be an activator for software used on peer-to-peer (P2P) file-sharing sites.
+Technical differences have led some researchers to believe that this malware was produced by a copycat.

-Another file-encrypting ransomware type soon came into the picture.
-The crypto-ransomware known as CryptoDefense or Cryptorbit (detected as TROJ_CRYPTRBIT.H) encrypts database, web, Office, video, images, scripts, text, and other non-binary files, deletes backup files to prevent restoration of encrypted files, and demands payment for a decrypt key for the locked files.
+Afterward, another file-encrypting ransomware type soon came into the picture.
+The cryptoransomware known as CryptoDefense or CryptorBit (detected as TROJ_CRYPTRBIT.H) encrypts database, web, office, video, image, script, text, and other non-binary files.
+It also deletes backup files to prevent the restoration of encrypted files and demands payment for a decryption key for the locked files.

-Ransomware soon began to incorporate yet another element: cryptocurrency (e.g., Bitcoin) theft.
+Ransomware soon began to incorporate yet another element: cryptocurrency (such as bitcoin) theft.
 In 2014, Trend Micro saw two variants of a new malware called BitCrypt.
 The first variant, TROJ_CRIBIT.A, appends “.bitcrypt” to any encrypted files and displays a ransom note in English.
-The second variant, TROJ_CRIBIT.B, appends the filename with “.bitcrypt 2″ and uses a multilingual ransom note in 10 languages.
-CRIBIT variants use the encryption algorithms RSA(426)-AES and RSA(1024)-AES to encrypt the files, and specifies that the payment for unlocking files be made in Bitcoins.
+The second variant, TROJ_CRIBIT.B, appends the file name with “.bitcrypt 2″ and uses a multilingual ransom note in 10 languages.
+CRIBIT variants use the encryption algorithms RSA(426)-AES and RSA(1024)-AES to encrypt the files and specifies that the payment for unlocking files be made in bitcoins.

-A new variant of Ransomware and Cryptolocker threats surfaced that leverages the Windows PowerShell feature to encrypt files.
+A new variant of ransomware and CryptoLocker threats that surfaced leverages the Windows PowerShell feature to encrypt files.
 Trend Micro detects this as TROJ_POSHCODER.A.
 Windows PowerShell is a built-in feature in Windows 7 and higher.
-Cybercriminals often abuse this feature to make threats undetectable on the system and/or network.
+Cybercriminals often abuse this feature to make threats that are undetectable on the system and/or network.